GrammarViz2/grammarviz2_site/content/anomaly/experience-a2.md

 ## 4. Discussion

 We discussed two grammar-based ways to discover time series anomalies (discords): the Rare Rule Anomaly (RRA) algorithm and the rule density curve.
-As shown, RRA is faster than the other discord discovery techniques (brute force and HOT SAX) and reports discords of variable length.
+RRA reports discords of **variable length** and, on long series, can be **substantially faster wall-clock than HOT-SAX** once grammar construction is amortized (see §2.4).
+On the short ecg0606 demo excerpt, HOT-SAX is often faster end-to-end because RRA's Re-Pair and interval setup dominate; distance-call counts still favor RRA even there.
+Brute force remains the correctness baseline but is impractical at scale.

 We have also shown that the degree of approximation is crucial for both RRA and the rule density curve: a discretization that is too coarse blurs the anomaly, and a modest increase in PAA and alphabet sizes brings the grammar-based results in line with the exact algorithms.

 ## 5. Combining all three plots into one figure